mrigendra-18/mrigendra-18.github.io/README.md

 ## 👩‍💻 About Me

-Hi, I'm Mrigendra Patel, an aspiring Full-Stack Web Developer with a B.Tech in CIVIL Engineering.
-My journey into web development began with a deep passion for coding and technology, which led me to transition from CIVIL engineering to the dynamic field of software development.
-I’m committed to continuous learning and am eager to contribute to innovative projects that leverage technology to solve real-world problems.
+Passionate Full-Stack Web Developer | Civil Engineer Turned Tech Enthusiast

+With a B.Tech in Civil Engineering, I discovered my true calling in software development, driven by an insatiable curiosity for coding and problem-solving.
+After completing a rigorous 35-week Full-Stack Web Development program at Masai School, I’ve mastered a diverse tech stack, including HTML, CSS, JavaScript, React, Node.js, and MongoDB.
+My hands-on projects—such as building a collaborative Whiteboard Application and cloning Apollo.io—have sharpened my skills in crafting sleek, intuitive, and responsive web applications.

+I’m not just a developer; I’m a lifelong learner, constantly evolving with the fast-paced world of technology.
+I’m eager to collaborate on innovative solutions that blend creativity and functionality, and I’m excited to bring my unique background and skillset to impactful, real-world projects.

 ### 🚀 Skills and Technologies